How does the rate of a biochemical reaction catalyzed by an enzym... | Channels for Pearson+

 Enzyme Inhibition: Study with Video Lessons, Practice Problems & Examples

-How does the rate of a biochemical reaction catalyzed by an enzyme change when the concentration of a non-competitive inhibitor is decreased, keeping the substrate concentration constant?
+How does the rate of a biochemical reaction catalyzed by an enzyme change when the concentration of a non-competitive inhibitor is increased, keeping the substrate concentration constant?

-How does the rate of a biochemical reaction catalyzed by an enzyme change when the concentration of a non-competitive inhibitor is decreased, keeping the substrate concentration constant?
+How does the rate of a biochemical reaction catalyzed by an enzyme change when the concentration of a non-competitive inhibitor is increased, keeping the substrate concentration constant?